CreativAI-UC/TimbreNet/README.md

 ## Models

-- PianoChordVAE: VAE for encoding piano chords in a low-dimension latent space (2D - 3D).
+- TimbreNet_PianoChordVAE: VAE for encoding piano chords in a low-dimension latent space (2D - 3D).
 This latent space can be used to create new sounds of piano chords or create chord sequences by moving through the latent space.